NL33/electron-git/znext.md

 7. The electron app makes it easy to show files (like an IDE like VS Code)
 8. Tracking files: have the project open when save --word docs are saved to the folders themselves. just put a doc and docx exception into the gitignore.
+9. if save a doc, then leave and later come back, how do you know it will update the right doc --each doc is linked to a project. so you can see your projects, and search them to find the right file one to update.
+    --also, can help by showing you the last 5 docs you updated.
+    --for microsoft word, should just be in the folder itself, and maybe can read the doc title.
+    --can also have people be clear about their titles--like apple notes, the first lines of the doc are the title.
+Then, when you save it, we can parse those first lines.